-On December 21, 2021, the Company completed the acquisition of an entity engaged in the development of radar systems technology with application in the aviation and other sectors, whereby it acquired all the outstanding shares of the entity in exchange for a total consideration consisting of (i) \$2.8 million in cash, and (ii) 340,000 restricted stock units of Joby Aviation common stock with the aggregate acquisition date fair value of \$2.4 million.
-The purchase consideration of \$2.8 million was allocated to \$1.7 million of the acquired intangible assets, primarily developed technology, \$1.2 million of the acquired current assets, primarily cash and account receivables, and \$0.1 million of the acquired current liabilities.
+On December 21, 2021, the Company completed the acquisition of an entity engaged in the development of radar systems technology with application in the aviation and other sectors, whereby it acquired all the outstanding shares of the entity in exchange for a total consideration consisting of (i) \$2.8 million in cash, and (ii) 340,000 restricted stock units representing the right to receive an equivalent number of shares of the Company's common stock upon vesting ("RSUs") with the aggregate acquisition date value of \$2.4 million.
+The acquisition was accounted for as a business combination as the assets acquired and liabilities assumed constituted a business in accordance with ASC 805 Business Combinations.
+The purchase consideration of \$2.8 million was allocated to \$1.7 million of the acquired intangible assets, primarily developed technology, \$1.2 million of the acquired current liabilities.